TheLuoFengLab/ChemFM/readme.md

 ```

 ### Pre-training the Model
+Pre-training requires significant time and high-performance GPUs due to the scale of both the model and the dataset.
+For instance, ChemFM-3B took over 20 days on 16 H100 GPUs.
 For detailed instructions on how to pre-train ChemFM, please refer to the [pretraining](https://github.com/TheLuoFengLab/ChemFM/tree/master/pretraining) subfolder.

 ### Fine-tuning the Model
+Fine-tuning can typically be performed on a single moderate GPU machine.
 For detailed instructions on how to fine-tune ChemFM for specific tasks, please refer to the relevant subfolders:
 * Molecular property prediction: [finetuning/property_prediction](https://github.com/TheLuoFengLab/ChemFM/tree/master/finetuning/property_prediction)
 * Conditional molecular generation: [finetuning/conditional_generation](https://github.com/TheLuoFengLab/ChemFM/tree/master/finetuning/conditional_generation)